-January 26, 2024
+November 26, 2024

-To the Honorable Chief Judge Jerry Wiese, Court Executive Steven D. Grierson, and Citizens of Clark County, Nevada:
+To the Honorable Chief Judge Jerry Wiese, and Citizens of Clark County, Nevada:

-The annual comprehensive financial report of the Eighth Judicial District Court (hereinafter referred to as "Court") for the fiscal year ended June 30, 2023, is hereby submitted.
+The annual comprehensive financial report of the Eighth Judicial District Court (hereinafter referred to as "Court") for the fiscal year ended June 30, 2024, is hereby submitted.
 Nevada Revised Statute (NRS) 354.624 requires the Court to issue financial statements in conformity with accounting principles generally accepted in the United States of America (GAAP) and audited in accordance with auditing standards generally accepted in the United States of America by a firm of licensed certified public accountants.

 Responsibility for both the accuracy of the data and the completeness and fairness of the presentations, including all disclosures, rests with Court management.
 To the best of our knowledge, the information in this report is accurate in all material respects and presents fairly the financial position concerning the Court's finances.
-In order to provide reasonable but not absolute assurance for making these representations, Court management has established a comprehensive internal control framework that is designed to both protect the Court's assets from loss, theft, or misuse and compile reliable information for the preparation of the Court's financial statements in conformity with generally accepted accounting principles (GAAP).
+In order to provide reasonable but not absolute assurance for making these representations, Court management has established a comprehensive internal control framework that is designed to both protect the Court's financial statements in conformity with generally accepted accounting principles (GAAP).
 The concept of reasonable assurance recognizes that the cost of a control should not exceed the benefits likely to be derived and the evaluation of costs and benefits requires estimates and judgments by management.

-As a recipient of federal, state, and local financial assistance, the Court is also responsible For ensuring that adequate internal controls are in place to ensure and document compliance with applicable laws and regulations related to its functions and programs.
+As a recipient of federal, state, and local financial assistance, the Court is also responsible for ensuring that adequate internal controls are in place to ensure and document compliance with applicable laws and regulations related to these programs.
 These internal controls are subject to periodic evaluation by management of the Court.
 We believe that the Court's internal accounting controls adequately safeguard assets and provide reasonable assurance for the proper recording of financial transactions.

 The Court's financial statements have been audited by Crowe LLP, a firm of licensed certified public accountants.
-The goal of the independent audit is to provide reasonable assurance that the financial statements of the Court for the fiscal year ended June 30, 2023, are free of material misstatement.
+The goal of the independent audit is to provide reasonable assurance that the financial statements of the Court for the fiscal year ended June 30, 2024, are free of material misstatement.
 The independent audit involved obtaining audit evidence about the amounts and disclosures in the financial statements; evaluating the appropriateness of accounting policies used and the reasonableness of significant estimates made by management; and evaluating the overall financial statement presentation.
-The independent auditors concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that the Court's financial statements for the fiscal year ended June 30, 2023, are fairly presented in conformity with GAAP.
+The independent auditors concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that the Court's financial statements for the fiscal year ended June 30, 2024, are fairly presented in conformity with GAAP.
 The independent auditor's report is presented as the first component of the financial section of this report.

 The independent audit of the financial statements of the Court is part of a broader, federally mandated "Single Audit" designed to meet the special needs of federal grantor agencies.
 The standards governing Single Audit engagements require the independent auditor to report not only on the fair presentation of the financial statements, but also on the audited government's internal controls and compliance with legal requirements involving the administration of federal awards.
-These reports will be available in the Court's separately issued Single Audit report prior to March 31, 2024.
+These reports will be available in the Court's separately issued Single Audit report prior to March 31, 2025.

 As required by GAAP, management provides a narrative introduction, overview, and analysis to accompany the basic financial statements in the form of Management's Discussion and Analysis (MD&A).
-The basic financial statements and related notes and the letter of transmittal are designed to complement the MD&A and should be read in conjunction with it.
+The basic financial statements and related notes and the letter of transmittal are designed to complement the MD&A and should be read together.
 The Court's MD&A can be found immediately following the report of the independent auditors.